perses/perses/docs/datasource.md

     // url is the url of datasource.
 It is not the url of the proxy.
     // Once the discovery configuration is available, url won't be mandatory anymore.
     url: string;
-    // allowed_endpoints is a list of tuple of http method and http endpoint that will be accessible.
+    // allowed_endpoints is a list of tuples of http methods and http endpoints that will be accessible.
     // Leave it empty if you don't want to restrict the access to the datasource. allowed_endpoints?: {
         endpoint_pattern: RegExp;
         method: 'POST' | 'PUT' | 'PATCH' | 'GET' | 'DELETE'
     }[];
-    // headers can be used to provide additional header that needs to be forwarded when requesting the datasource headers?: Record<string, string>
+    // headers can be used to provide additional headers that need to be forwarded when requesting the datasource headers?: Record<string, string>
 }